overshiki/sparseTensorUtils/README.md

 In [20]: sp_test.sum(dim=1)
 Out[20]: tensor([ 0.3688,  1.0673,  2.0283,  1.3304,  3.7141], device='cuda:0')
 ```
-and all kinds of element-wise math operation, to list a fiew:
+and all kinds of element-wise math operation, to list a few:
 ```python
 In [13]: (sp_test+10).to_dense()
 Out[13]: